From Lake Garda, we travelled on to Orbetello, a small Tuscan town located in the Maremma area, southern province of Grosseto.

 Trevi-Fountain

-Next, we arrived at one of Rome’s most dramatic monuments the beautiful Fontana di Trevi (Trevi Fountain).
-This area was really crowded with tourists sitting on the fountain and people jostling to take photos.
-It was hard trying to get a decent photo here.
+Next, we arrived at one of Rome’s most dramatic monuments, the beautiful Fontana di Trevi (Trevi Fountain).
+This area was crowded with tourists sitting on the fountain and people jostling to take photos.
+It was challenging to take a decent photo here.

-We then went to have lunch and do a bit of people watching in a little café on a side street just up from the fountain.
+We then went to have lunch and do some people-watching in a small café on a side street just up from the fountain.
 After lunch, we headed for the Colosseum but somehow got lost and ended up walking in a big circle.
 In the end, we decided to stop for another drink and save the rest for our next visit.